Gumloop alternatives

 What is the difference between NodeTool and Gumloop?

-Gumloop is a hosted, closed-source no-code platform for AI-powered business-process automation with prebuilt nodes and SaaS integrations.
-NodeTool is an open source (AGPL-3.0), BYOK node-based canvas focused on AI generation — image, video, and music — plus agents and RAG, with a desktop app and local-model support.
+Gumloop is a hosted, closed-source platform for business-process automation with prebuilt nodes and SaaS integrations.
+NodeTool is an open-source (AGPL-3.0) visual canvas, run on your own keys, focused on AI generation — image, video, and music — plus agents and document search, with a desktop app and local-model support.

 When should I pick Gumloop instead of NodeTool?

-When the job is automating a business process across SaaS tools with prebuilt, no-code integrations.
+When the job is automating a business process across SaaS tools with ready-made integrations that need no code.
 That's Gumloop's strength.
 NodeTool is the better fit when the workflow's output is AI-generated media or creative agent work you want to own and self-host.

 Is NodeTool open source and self-hostable?

 Yes.
-NodeTool is open source under AGPL-3.0, self-hostable, and BYOK — you pay providers directly at list prices with no credits or platform markup, and you can run local models on your own hardware.
+NodeTool is open source under AGPL-3.0, self-hostable, and your own keys — you pay providers directly at list prices with no credits or platform markup, and you can run local models on your own hardware.

 Automate the creation itself.